 At some point in our lives, we will feel anxious.
 It's part of being human.
 The ability to prognosticate and think about the future gives us the power (or burden) to reflect upon what might happen.
-And, as survivalist instincts have led to our evolution over millions of years, we are always prepared for the worst of what might happen.
+And, as survival instincts have led to our evolution over millions of years, we are always prepared for the worst of what might happen.

 anx·i·e·ty: a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.